nicklutsko/nicklutsko.github.io/_posts/2018-05-28-Tropical_Hierarchies.md

 <p>To get back to building a model hierarchy for the tropical atmosphere, this will have to be a community effort.
 On the one hand, simplified RCE models need to be developed, with idealized microphysics, radiation, cloud processes, etc. There probably isn’t a “best” way of doing this, so the  final forms of the models will probably come down to people’s preferences.
 On the other hand, mock-Walker simulations (in 2D and in 3D) also need to be a prominent part of the hierarchy, since they’re the most straightforward way of connecting small domain results to the actual tropical atmosphere.</p>

-<p>(Note: the RCEMIP project, led by Allison Wing, is a useful effort in the other direction.
+<p>(Note: the <a href="https://www.geosci-model-dev.net/11/793/2018/gmd-11-793-2018-discussion.html">RCEMIP project</a>, led by Allison Wing, is a useful effort in the other direction.
 That is, instead of building a model hierarchy, it looks at the range of model behaviors in small domain and long-channel RCE.) </p>